axieinfinity/ronin-documentation/docs/developers/smart-contract/using-hardhat.md

 ---
 # Deploy using Hardhat

+For deploying on testnet, use the [Saigon RPC](../../basics/platform/configs/testnet.md) in the config files.

-Deployment of smart contracts is only available on testnet.
-For mainnet, please refer to the [Builders Program](https://axie.substack.com/p/axie-infinity-builders-program) for more information
+For mainnet, refer to the [Builders Program](https://axie.substack.com/p/axie-infinity-builders-program) for more information

-### Install Hardhat
+## Install Hardhat

 ```
 npm init && npm install dotenv && npm install --save-dev hardhat